-I. General Guidelines for Committees
+I. General Guidelines for All Committees

 - A. The size of all committees, unless otherwise prescribed, is at the discretion of the committee chair. - B. Committees may persist from year to year, as their work is on-going, and shall be referred to as Standing Committees.
-Standing Committees may have subcommittees, which contribute to committee chair responsibilities. - C. Committees may be created for a specific purpose and their duration is limited by the scope of their work.
-These shall be referred to as Ad Hoc Committees. - D. Chair positions are voluntary and are not term limited.
-Chairs are expected to indicate their desire to continue or to leave their position by March 15th of each year.
-This notification is to be made to the Chair of the Recruitment Committee. - E. Committees, subcommittees, and individual members' actions are subject to existing Guild Bylaws, Policies and Operational Procedures. - F. Existing Guild Policies and Operational Procedures for the receiving, handling, counting, and management of funds shall be followed by all committee chairs and members at all times.
+Standing Committees may have subcommittees. - C. Committees may be created for a specific purpose and their duration is limited by the scope of their work.
+These shall be referred to as Ad Hoc Committees. - D. Committees, subcommittees, and individual members' actions are subject to existing Guild Bylaws, Policies and Operational Procedures. - E. Existing Guild Policies and Operational Procedures for the receiving, handling, counting, and management of funds shall be followed by all committee chairs and members at all times.
 Additionally, Committee chairs and others responsible for budgeted income and expenses shall follow existing Guild POPs for budget development and adjustments.
-See Finances document.
+See Finances document. - F. Specific committee functions are listed in separate Policy and Operational Procedure documents